rsnpj/notes-site/notes/Year_2/Networks_and_Systems/Distributed_Systems/Fault_Tolerance.md

 -   Require no knowledge about the error

--   Only need to mainatin some prior error free state
+-   Only need to maintain some prior error free state

 -   Application independent